opensource-ny/OpenSource-NY/README.md

   - WIP

 # How to contribute
+  PLEASE FORK, and follow a proper git work flow when you have a feature done, do a PR
+  PLEASE DO NOT MAKE DIRECT EDITS TO THIS REPO

 # For start(this section is for initial development of this project, will be removed from this README.md once we have a base to build on top of)